marta23silva/IvoooBot/README.md

 OWNER_ID=
 TENOR_KEY=
 ```
 You can get a bot Token and a Client ID on the [Discord Developer Portal](https://discord.com/developers/applications).
-The Owner ID should be your Discord ID.
+The Owner ID should be your Discord ID.<br/>
+The default prefix is `ivooo`, but you can change this in `src/utils/getPrefix.js`.

 ### How to run 🛸
 * Open a terminal/cmd window and run `npm run start` to start your bot.